roadwarriorwp/rwc-employee-handbook/readme.md

 * __We believe quality of life matters.__
 	* Our employees can live anywhere and work everywhere.
 	* Quality of work produced is valued over hours clocked.
-	* Work should be fun and challenging.
+	* We think work should be fun and each day should should bring new, exciting challenges.
+If you don’t like something, change it!
+	* We believe in work/life balance – family, happiness, health all come first.
 	* We do not put profits above people, relationships, or self-care.
 * __We believe sharing knowledge builds loyalty.__
 	* Education and training are a core component of what we do.
 	* We create tools and solutions that give control back to the client.
+	* We create internal learning and growth opportunities for employees, and do our best to support their participation in outside educational experiences.
-	* Empowering and educating people builds trust and fuels long-term partnerships.
+	* We believe that empowering and educating people builds trust and fuels long-term partnerships.
 * __We believe in growing relationships, not transactions.__
 	* In every interaction, we strive to increase long-term value and impact.
 	* Big or small, each new project is the start of an ongoing partnership.
+	* We see ourselves and our clients as one team working towards one goal.
-	* Putting people first: We seek to connect with clients and employees on a human level.
+	* We believe in always putting people first: We seek to connect with clients and employees on a human level and place importance on shaping an experience that brings them back year after year.
 * __We believe the 9-5 is dead.__
 	* The internet and social media don't have set business hours -- and neither do we!
 	* A business built on the internet needs to be fluid and responsive, whether it's 2pm *or 2am*.